 Gardening organically encompasses supporting the health of the entire gardening system naturally.
 It means working in harmony with the natural systems including the soil, water supply, people, and even insects with an ultimate aim of minimizing destruction to living and non-living things in the natural environment while constantly replenishing any resources utilized during gardening.

 Organic gardening fundamentals requires cultivation emphasized on creating an ecosystem that nourishes and sustains soil microbes and plants, while also benefiting insects rather than just putting seeds in the ground and letting them grow.

 To begin with, there are three major areas to concentrate on to maintain the objectives of organic gardening.
-These includes: soil management which is dealt with by using organic fertilizer; weed management which is managed by manual labor and use of organic ground coverings; and lastly pest control which is dealt with by promoting beneficial insects and companion planting.
+These include soil management which is dealt with by using organic fertilizer; weed management which is managed by manual labor and use of organic ground coverings; and lastly pest control which is dealt with by promoting beneficial insects and companion planting.
 These are the top key strategies for becoming an organic gardener.
 Proper knowledge is essential in organic gardening and requires simple fundamental lessons to get reliable results.

-To sum up, organic gardening is as simple as relying on intermingling plant types and varieties, use of companion planting, dense planting in order for some plants to offer companion to vulnerable plants, and supporting natural systems to minimize spread of pests and diseases.
+To sum up, organic gardening is as simple as relying on intermingling plant types and varieties, use of companion planting, dense planting in order for some plants to offer a companion to vulnerable plants, and supporting natural systems to minimize the spread of pests and diseases.

 Organic Gardening magazine editor, Therese Ciesinski, describes organic gardening as:

 “Organic gardening is more than simply avoiding synthetic pesticides and fertilizers.
 It is about observing nature’s processes, and emulating them in your garden as best you can.
 And the most important way to do that is to understand the makeup of your soil and to give it what it needs.
 If anything could be called a ‘rule’ in organic gardening, it’s this: feed the soil, not the plant.”

 Step by Step Process to Start an Organic Garden